Non-Cartesian Guarded Recursion with Daggers: Introduction

 Among the categories mentioned above, inverse categories and categories based on Hilbert spaces are \emph{dagger} categories.
 The dagger is an involutive operation on morphisms.
-This means that dagger categories possess a sort of partial inverse structure; for example, the partial inverse of a partial function $f \colon \{ 0,1 \} \to \{ 0,1 \}$ (see (\ref{eq:pinj-fun}) below) is also a partial function $f\dg \colon \{ 0,1 \} \to \{ 0,1 \}$ (see (\ref{eq:pinj-fun-inv}) below).
+This means that dagger categories possess a sort of partial inverse structure; for example, the partial inverse of a partial function $f \colon \{ 0,1 \} \to \{ 0,1 \}$ (see on the left below) is also a partial function $f\dg \colon \{ 0,1 \} \to \{ 0,1 \}$ (see on the right below).

-Moreover, this partial inverse allows us to provide an interpretation to functions even if the category is not closed \cite{kaarsgaard2021join, nous2021invcat, nous2024invrec}.
-A dagger category equipped with sufficient structure to interpret basis data types -- namely $\otimes$ for pairs, and $\oplus$ for control -- is called a \emph{dagger rig} category.
+Moreover, this partial inverse allows us to provide an interpretation to functions even if the category is not closed \cite{kaarsgaard2021join,nous2021invcat,nous2024invrec}.
+A dagger category equipped with sufficient structure to interpret basic data types ($\otimes$ for pairs, $\oplus$ for control) is called a \emph{dagger rig} category.
 Dagger rig categories are believed to be the canonical model of reversible computation~\cite{carette2024compositional}.

-While the notions of inductive types and recursion are well-studied in cartesian closed categories~\cite{abramsky95domain, fiore-phd}, this is not the case for dagger categories.
+While the notions of inductive types and recursion are well-studied in cartesian closed categories~\cite{abramsky95domain,fiore-phd}, this is not the case for dagger categories.
 Some families of dagger categories, such as inverse categories, are suitable to model inductive types and recursion, through their enrichment~\cite{kaarsgaard2017join} in directed complete partial orders -- a cartesian closed structure capable of solving recursive domain equations~\cite{domain-theory}.
 Inverse categories being in general not closed, the notion of enrichment is central: terms and morphisms typing judgements are interpreted in the enrichment and not in the externalisation, \emph{i.e.}~the underlying inverse category.
 The enrichment in dcpos provides a fixed point operator, therefore providing a model of reversible programming languages which are Turing complete~\cite{nous2024invrec}.
 However, the story does not go so well for Hilbert spaces, which lack the proper enrichment~\cite[Proposition 2.10]{heunen2013l2}.
 Even if inductive types can be interpreted in Hilbert spaces~\cite[Theorem 3.2]{barr92compact}, it is an open question whether they can interpret recursion.
 We choose not to tackle this open question in this paper, and we instead suggest a different path, through guarded recursion.